SunsetFi/bookofhours-catalog/README.md

 - Secondary card types accepted
 - Description

-#### Workstations
+#### Workstations [Workstations]

-Displays all unlocked workstations through the house, once their containing room is unlocked.
+Displays all unlocked workstations throughout Hush House.
+Workstations in rooms that are not yet unlocked are not shown.

 The columns are: